GrimJudge/NadekoBot/docs/Commands List.md

 `.slotstats` | Shows the total stats of the slot command for this bot's session. **Bot Owner Only** | `.slotstats` `.slottest` | Tests to see how much slots payout for X number of plays. **Bot Owner Only** | `.slottest 1000` `.slot` | Play Nadeko slots.
 Max bet is 9999.
-1.5 second cooldown per user.  | `.slot 5` `.claimwaifu` `.claim` | Claim a waifu for yourself by spending currency.
+1.5 second cooldown per user.  | `.slot 5` `.claimsoul` `.claim` | Claim a waifu for yourself by spending currency.
 You must spend at least 10% more than her current value unless she set `.affinity` towards you.  | `.claim 50 @Himesama`
-`.waifutransfer` | Transfer the ownership of one of your waifus to another user.
-You must pay 10% of your waifu's value.  | `.waifutransfer @ExWaifu @NewOwner`
+`.soultransfer` | Transfer the ownership of one of your waifus to another user.
+You must pay 10% of your waifu's value.  | `.soultransfer @ExWaifu @NewOwner`
-`.divorce` | Releases your claim on a specific waifu.
+`.soulrelease` | Releases your claim on a specific waifu.
 You will get some of the money you've spent back unless that waifu has an affinity towards you.
-6 hours cooldown.  | `.divorce @CheatingSloot`
+0 hours cooldown.  | `.divorce @CheatingSloot`
 `.affinity` | Sets your affinity towards someone you want to be claimed by.
 Setting affinity will reduce their `.claim` on you by 20%.
 You can leave second argument empty to clear your affinity.
 30 minutes cooldown.  | `.affinity @MyHusband` or `.affinity`
-`.waifus` `.waifulb` | Shows top 9 waifus.
-You can specify another page to show other waifus.  | `.waifus` or `.waifulb 3` `.waifuinfo` `.waifustats` | Shows waifu stats for a target person.
-Defaults to you if no user is provided.  | `.waifuinfo @MyCrush` or `.waifuinfo`
+`.souls` `.soullb` | Shows top 9 waifus.
+You can specify another page to show other waifus.  | `.waifus` or `.waifulb 3` `.soulinfo` `.soulstats` | Shows waifu stats for a target person.
+Defaults to you if no user is provided.  | `.waifuinfo @MyCrush` or `.soulinfo`
-`.waifugift` `.gift` `.gifts` | Gift an item to someone.
+`.soulgift` `.gift` `.gifts` | Gift an item to someone.
 This will increase their waifu value by 50% of the gifted item's value if they don't have affinity set towards you, or 100% if they do.
 Provide no arguments to see a list of items that you can gift.  | `.gifts` or `.gift Rose @Himesama`
 `.wheeloffortune` `.wheel` | Bets a certain amount of currency on the wheel of fortune.
 Wheel can stop on one of many different multipliers.
 Won amount is rounded down to the nearest whole number.  | `.wheel 10`

 ###### [Back to ToC](#table-of-contents)